isomerpages/mccy-iccs/_past-events/ICCS 2019/Welcome Remarks by Ambassador Ong Keng Yong, Executive Deputy Chairman of RSIS.md

 description: ""
 third_nav_title: ICCS 2019
 ---
-**<font size="+2">Welcome Remarks by Ambassador Ong Keng Yong, Executive Deputy Chairman of RSIS, at the Opening Dinner of the International Conference On Cohesive Societies</font>**
+**<font size="+2">Welcome Remarks by Mr Ong Keng Yong,  Ambassador of the Republic of Singapore, Executive Deputy Chairman of RSIS, at the Opening Dinner of the International Conference On Cohesive Societies 2019</font>**
 <font size="-1">19 June 2019</font>

 Her Excellency, Madam Halimah Yacob, President of the Republic of Singapore